-5.1 Describe the methods used to determine wheth er to sponsor, supervise or participate in a clinical study A1.
-Demonstrate a basic understanding of B1.
-Provide input and guidance in the study selection C1.
-Guide study selection on a program or institutional baseline determinants of new study selection process, including the ability to assess financial and level process at a research site logistical feasibility of conducting a study at the C2.
-Defend study selection decision-making, including A2.
-Understand the purpose of pre-site research site determination of scientific validity and value; evaluation visits B2.
-Assist in organizing and conducting pre-site visits favorable risk/benefit ratio, and operational A3.
-Participate in virtual or face-to-face pre-site B3.
-Assist in estimating budgets for a potential study. (logistical and financial) feasibility visits C3.
-Lead the negotiation, creation of tools, guidance documents, and policies to guide the decisionmaking process in study selection and participation
+5.1 Describe the methods used to determine whether to sponsor, supervise or participate in a clinical study

+- A1.
+Demonstrate a basic understanding of baseline determinants of new study selection process at a research site - A2.
+Understand the purpose of pre-site evaluation visits - A3.
+Participate in virtual or face-to-face pre-site visits - B1.
+Provide input and guidance in the study selection process, including the ability to assess financial and logistical feasibility of conducting a study at the research site - B2.
+Assist in organizing and conducting pre-site visits - B3.
+Assist in estimating budgets for a potential study. - C1.
+Guide study selection on a program or institutional level - C2.
+Defend study selection decision-making, including determination of scientific validity and value; favorable risk/benefit ratio, and operational (logistical and financial) feasibility - C3.
+Lead the negotiation, creation of tools, guidance documents, and policies to guide the decision-making process in study selection and participation